Netflix January 2020 new releases – new movies, TV shows and originals

 Friday 10th January

-AJ and the Queen New road comedy series starring RuPaul as a drag queen who travels across the US with a ten-year-old stowaway
+AJ and the Queen New road comedy series starring RuPaul as a drag queen who travels across the US with a ten-year-old stowaway.
+Watch on Netflix

-Harvey Girls Forever! season 4 The animated series returns for a fourth run
+Harvey Girls Forever! season 4 The animated series returns for a fourth run.
+Watch on Netflix

-The Inbestigators season 2 The group of grade five detectives are back to solve some more puzzling cases
+The Inbestigators season 2 The group of grade five detectives are back to solve some more puzzling cases.
+Watch on Netflix

-Medical Police Comedy series about two American doctors who find themselves recruited as government agents after discovering a deadly virus in Brazil
+Medical Police Comedy series about two American doctors who find themselves recruited as government agents after discovering a deadly virus in Brazil.
+Watch on Netflix

-Scissor Seven Anime about a hapless contract killer armed with a pair of hairdressing skills and an exceptional talent for disguise
+Scissor Seven Anime about a hapless contract killer armed with a pair of hairdressing skills and an exceptional talent for disguise.
+Watch on Netflix

-Until Dawn French reality comedy that sees a series of the country’s comics head to spooky locations to embark on a series of challenges
+Until Dawn French reality comedy that sees a series of the country’s comics head to spooky locations to embark on a series of challenges.
+Watch on Netflix

-Zumbo’s Just Desserts season 2 A return for the Australian baking show with hosts Adrian Zumbo and Rachel Khoo
+Zumbo’s Just Desserts season 2 A return for the Australian baking show with hosts Adrian Zumbo and Rachel Khoo.
+Watch on Netflix

 Monday 13th January

-The Healing Powers of Dude Family comedy show about an 11-year-old boy who relies on his trusty mutt to help deal with social anxiety
+The Healing Powers of Dude Family comedy show about an 11-year-old boy who relies on his trusty mutt to help deal with social anxiety.
+Watch on Netflix

 Tuesday 14th January

-Kipo and the Age of Wonderbeasts A girl is desperate to get home after finding herself in a strange world filled with mutant creatures
+Kipo and the Age of Wonderbeasts A girl is desperate to get home after finding herself in a strange world filled with mutant creatures.
+Watch on Netflix

 Wednesday 15th January